Forex Trading in the Netherlands

 As a European Union member, the Netherlands also adheres to regulations laid down by the European Securities and Markets Authority (ESMA).
 In 2018 the authority established the Markets in Financial Instruments Directive II (MiFID II), a regulatory framework that harmonises financial services industry rules across the 27 EU member states.

-MiFID rules also place restrictions on forex traders who wish to trade currencies using derivatives known as contracts for difference (CFDs).
+MiFID rules also place restrictions on forex traders who wish to trade currencies using derivatives from CFD brokers in the Netherlands.
 Rules include limits on leverage (or borrowed funds), and negative balance protection, which stops traders from losing more money than they have in their deposit accounts.

 💡